The Four Milestones of 2025

 My health prompted me to ask other questions.
 Did I go through perimenopause or menopause?
 Why do I often feel tired and forgetful?

 Last year, at age 49, I began seeking answers.
-My new career with our state community college system solidified that I want to work in higher education for the rest of my life — even more, it solidified that I wanted to return to school so I could pursue higher positions (as I had before).
-I have just completed two fall courses toward my Doctor of Education and, surprisingly, am making it work — with my career, with my son, with my husband, with my mom, and with my friends and family.
+My new career with our state community college system solidified that I want to work in higher education for the rest of my life — and, more, that I want to return to school to pursue higher positions (as I had before).
+I have just completed two fall courses toward my Doctor of Education and, surprisingly, am making it work — with my career, my son, my husband, my mom, and my friends and family.

 I also learned that I am in menopause or even post menopause.
 With low hormone levels, I've been having the following symptoms: